amot-dev/cursed-table-revamped/README.md

 ![FabricMC Version](https://img.shields.io/badge/FabricMC-0.100.1%2B1.21-blue)
 # Cursed Table Revamped <img src="src/main/resources/assets/cursedtablerevamped/icon.png" width="32">
 ## About
-Ever felt like the curse enchantments were kind of useful?
+Ever felt like the curse enchantments were kind of useless?
 Nobody who finds a "Curse of Binding" piece of armour in the wild thinks "Yes, that's perfect!" and puts it on.
 Now, you can get these curses right in the enchanting table (and they could even be hidden).
 Now, there actually is a tradeoff to using the table.